Other Nursing & Nursing Assistants

 - Monitoring - Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Abilities for Other Practical Nursing, Vocational Nursing and Nursing Assistants Majors

-As a other practical nursing, vocational nursing and nursing assistants major, you will find yourself needing the following abilities:
+A major in other practical nursing, vocational nursing and nursing assistants will prepare for your careers in which the following abilities are important: